nadjascodejourney/nadjascodejourney/README.md

 --------------------------
 * [Birds of Prey](https://github.com/nadjascodejourney/birdsOfPrey-Project) - A current personal webproject about birds of prey (Frontend)
 * [Birds of Prey - API](https://github.com/nadjascodejourney/backendproject-birdsofprey-api) - A current personal webproject about birds of prey (Backend)
-* [Quizzell](https://github.com/nadjascodejourney/quizproject) - A current team project to create a quiz app prototype
+* [Quizzell](https://github.com/nadjascodejourney/quizproject) - A team project to create a quiz app demo (in progress)

 Professional Goals 🚀
 --------------------------